-17 Abrahams v.
+16 Abrahams v.
 Commonwealth Bank of Australia (2021).

-18 Notre Affaire à Tous and Others v.
+17 Notre Affaire à Tous and Others v.
 France.

-19 Neubauer et al. v.
+18 Neubauer et al. v.
 Germany case.

-20 Citizen air pollution case (374/PDT.G/LH/2019/PN.JKT.PST).
+19 Citizen air pollution case (374/PDT.G/LH/2019/PN.JKT.PST.).

-21 Urgenda Foundation v.
+20 Urgenda Foundation v.
 The State of the Netherlands (Ministry of Infrastructure and the Environment), First instance decision, HA ZA 13-1396, C/09/456689, ECLI:NL:RBDHA:2015:7145, ILDC 2456 (NL 2015), 24th June 2015, Netherlands; The Hague; District Court.

-different views on causation and the process of proof.
+The innovative nature of natural science is sometimes difficult to understand within the framework of centuries of legal dogmatics.
+The two sciences, for example, have different views on causation and the process of proof.
 In legal terms, is global climate change caused by a country with relatively low global emissions?
 If so, to what extent?
 And what is required if the court answers yes to the above questions?

 The issue of causality arises not only in climate damage actions for compensation for damages between the damage caused and the conduct, but also in actions to enforce climate change regulation.
 In the latter cases, too, the legislator may be obliged to act against risks and conduct that are capable of infringing certain rights that are intended to be protected, in other words, that are causally linked to the scope and content of the protection of those rights.
-The methodology of natural science and the randomness of natural processes, as well as the complexity of the systems under investigation, make it impossible to achieve absolute certainty.22
+The methodology of natural science and the randomness of natural processes, as well as the complexity of the systems under investigation, make it impossible to achieve absolute certainty.21

-Climate change attribution science - which investigates the causal links between human activities, global climate change and the impacts of it - plays a central role in many of these lawsuits.
-Attribution science is evolving rapidly, both in terms of attributing impacts and extreme events to climate change, and in terms of attributing greenhouse gas emissions to specific actors.
-Armed with mounting evidence linking increases in atmospheric greenhouse gas concentrations to specific adverse effects, plaintiffs are launching more ambitious claims against governments and emitters for their contribution to or failure to act on climate change.23
+Climate change attribution science - which investigates the causal links between human activities, global climate change and the impacts of climate change - plays a central role in many of these lawsuits.
+Attribution science is evolving rapidly, both in terms of attributing impacts and extreme events to climate change and in terms of attributing greenhouse gas emissions to specific actors.
+Armed with mounting evidence linking increases in atmospheric greenhouse gas concentrations to specific adverse effects, plaintiffs are launching more ambitious claims against governments and emitters for their contribution to or failure to act on climate change.22

-The growing trend of climate change related litigation is also true for the EU, which is a tiered system with an integrated system of legal protection involving the European Court of Justice and national courts.
-An analysis of one of the leading recent cases, Carvalho, 24 shows that the scope for judicial review of the validity of EU acts by private individuals is very limited, both in the way the rules [Article 263(4) TFEU] are drafted and in the interpretation given by the courts.
+The growing trend of climate change-related litigation is also true for the EU, which is a tiered system with an integrated system of legal protection involving the European Court of Justice and national courts.
+An analysis of one of the leading recent cases, Carvalho, 23 shows that the scope for judicial review of the validity of EU acts by private individuals is very limited, both in the way the rules [Article 263(4) TFEU] are drafted and in the interpretation given by the courts.
 This conservative approach in case-law is in stark contrast to the active and progressive nature of EU environmental legislation and the gradual emergence of case-law protecting fundamental rights relating to the environment in the various national legal systems.